By Jody McCutcheon

 The Bottom Line

-The potential health risks of some types of dental treatment are undeniable.
-Surely there are better options?
-Be sure to weigh the risk of the treatment you are told you need with the potential benefits.
-Meanwhile, let’s hope the EDA network continues what is already an impressive expansion, working to raise eco-consciousness in dental offices around the world o promote patient health with safer diagnostic and treatment methods.
+The potential health risks of many types of dental treatment are undeniable, but luckily, holistic dentistry is on the rise.
+Let’s hope the EDA network continues what is already an impressive expansion, working to raise health consciousness in dental offices around the world to promote patient health with safer diagnostic and treatment methods.
 Then we all can smile wide.